oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

    If archive logs were to be deleted on the source database, and these archive logs are needed by Zero Downtime Migration to synchronize the target cloud database, then these files should be restored so that Zero Downtime Migration can continue the migration process.

-**11. Ensure system time of source database, target database and ZDM host are in sync(Optional Step).**
+11. Ensure system time of source database, target database and ZDM host are in sync(Optional Step).

    Type "date" across source database , target database and ZDM host simultaneously and see whether they show the same time.